denis-marchenkov/conway-life-hex/README.md

 Simple windows forms application since I was mainly focused on understanding hexagonal grid coordinates, "life" implementation just naturally came along.

-Rules are modified a bit to reflect competing cell types and hexagonal greed structure:
+Rules are modified a bit to reflect competing cell types and hexagonal grid structure:

 * Any live cell with less than two live neighbours of its type dies of underpopulation;
 * any live cell with more than three live neighbours of any type dies of overpopulation;